glomadrian/Grav/README.md

 The library is composed of generators, each generator takes care of one thing.
 Composing different generators you can obtain different results.

-There are different kind of generators
+There are different kind of generators:

  - Point generator
  - Grav generator